a-martyn/website/content/markdown/ml-curriculum.md

 # Machine Learning: Curriculum

-This is the curriculum I've followed with the goal of understanding machine learning from first principles.
-I hope that this is useful to others considering exploring machine learning from a background in software development.
+This is the curriculum I've followed with the goal of understanding machine learning from first principles whilst also building practical experience applicable to real-world problems.
+I'd be thrilled if this record of my path is useful to anyone else who is approaching machine learning from a background in software development or otherwise.
 If you'd like to discuss please dm me on twitter or email.

 ## Starting point